florinpop17/app-ideas/Projects/2-Intermediate/Weather-App.md

 **Tier:** 2-Intermediate

-A weather application to get the temperature, weather type and whether it is day or night of a particular city using `accuweather`.
+A weather application to get the temperature, weather condition and whether it is day or night of a particular city using `accuweather`.
 A free weather api.

 ## User Stories